Skip to main content

 Operational Considerations

-Fallback Planning: Designing systems that could gracefully handle both traditional and post-quantum algorithms during transition periods.
+• Fallback Planning: Designing systems that gracefully handle both traditional and post-quantum algorithms during transition periods

 Hybrid Approaches: Bridging Two Eras

-The transition to post-quantum cryptography wouldn't happen overnight, leading to hybrid approaches that combined traditional and post-quantum algorithms:
+The transition to post-quantum cryptography won't happen overnight.
+Hybrid approaches combine traditional and post-quantum algorithms:

-Compatibility Maintenance: Hybrid systems can communicate with both legacy and updated endpoints.
+• Compatibility Maintenance: Hybrid systems communicate with both legacy and updated endpoints

-Risk Mitigation: If post-quantum algorithms prove vulnerable to unexpected attacks, traditional algorithms provide backup security.
+• Risk Mitigation: If post-quantum algorithms prove vulnerable to unexpected attacks, traditional algorithms provide backup security (these algorithms are relatively new, and undiscovered edge cases likely exist)

-Performance Balance: Combining fast traditional algorithms with secure post-quantum ones can optimize performance while maintaining security.
+• Performance Balance: Combining fast traditional algorithms with secure post-quantum ones optimizes performance while maintaining security

 Preparing Organizations: Practical Steps